needle-mirror/com.unity.addressables/Documentation~/AddressablesFAQ.md

 #### Is there a safe way to change scripts before building?
 To switch Platform, or modify Editor scripts in code and then continue with the defines set, a domain reload must be performed.
 Note in this case, -quit argument should not be used or the Editor will exit immediately after execution of the invoked method.

 When the domain reloads, InitialiseOnLoad is invoked.
 The code below demonstrates how to set scripting define symbols and react to those in the Editor code, building Addressables after the domain reload completes.
-The same process can be done for switching platforms and [platform dependant compilation](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html).
+The same process can be done for switching platforms and [platform dependent compilation](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html).

 ```
 [InitializeOnLoad]